-- HUB Poster Project: As part of the Medieval Conference, each team will prepare information about a building in the Middle Ages more detail will follow.
-Teams will create text and find jpeg images for the building and submit them to me electronically; large-format posters will be created by graphic design students and displayed in the HUB.
-Other sections of ART 113 will be participating.
-A reception will be held on Monday, November 26, at 3:45 in the HUB.
+- HUB Poster Project: As part of the Medieval Conference, each team will prepare information about works of art or architecture from the Middle Ages more detail will follow.
+Teams will create text and find high-resolution jpeg images and submit them to me electronically; large-format posters will be created by graphic design students and displayed in the HUB.
 A paper of at least two pages, with your research and sources, properly cited, must be submitted along with the poster material. - Movie Presentation: Each team will analyze a movie set in the ancient or medieval world in terms of its art and architecture.
 Teams will present a Power Point of approximately 8 minutes including images from the movie (movie stills or very brief video clips), with comparisons to art and architecture we studied in class.
 Was the artwork portrayed accurately, or not?
 How did it enhance the story?
 (This is not as easy as it sounds!)
 It must be historical (The Mummy, Troy or Gladiator are fine), not simply a movie about someone visiting historic sites (no European Vacation or Roman Holiday).
-A list of suggested movies will be provided.
+A list of suggested movies will be provided, but you are welcome to choose an alternative, as long as I have seen it.
 A written summary of at least 2 pages, with your research and sources, properly cited, must be turned in at the time of the presentation.
 Team members with an unexcused absence on the day of their presentation will receive a "0" for the assignment.